manuel-russello/ICp-banking-microservices/README.md

 ## Part 1 - Discover the banking application

-1. Clone your GitHub repository:
+1. Install the Git command line interface[Git CLI](https://git-scm.com/book/en/v2/Getting-Started-The-Command-Line)

+2. Launch a terminal and clone this GitHub repository:
     `git clone https://github.com/YOUR_USERNAME/YOUR_REPOSITORY_NAME`

+2. TODO

 ## Part 2 - Subscribe to the banking API through the API Developer Portal